kukwang/MobileViT-Structured-Pruning/README.md

 ## Experimental results

 I experimented on CIFAR-10 using one GeForce RTX 3090.
-I applied filter pruning to the pretrained MobileVIT and finetuned it for 200 epochs.
+I applied filter pruning to the pretrained MobileViT and finetuned it for 200 epochs.

 | pruning rate  | acc  | params | latency |
 |:-------------:|:----:|:------:|:-------:|